Water Drainage Tips

 Lakes are a great example.
 You can find marshes next to lakes.
 Lakes are temporary geological features.
 Mother Nature is constantly trying to fill lakes in.

 Adding soil to the low spots is usually not a good method to fix poor drainage problems.
+There's a much better way to dry the soil.
 Ponding water on your lot tells me that you don't have low-slope culverts surrounding your house like a moat surrounds a castle.

 These depressions, or culverts, should have been created by the builder so surface water always flows around your house to the towards the lowest spot of land on your lot.